AdobeDocs/acrobat-services-learn.en/help/acrobatsign/overview-sign.md

 ![Acrobat Sign API Banner](../assets/acrobatsignhero.png)

-Acrobat Sign's APIs allow you to create apps and embed the Acrobat Sign UI and functionality into your applications.
+Acrobat Sign APIs allow you to create apps and embed the Acrobat Sign UI and functionality into your applications.

 ## Getting started